From early childhood I've always been fascinated by Jukeboxes. Maybe it's the drop of the coins. Jukebox In My Mind

 classic.
 His B3 organ solo is a very special part of the song.

-Bill Moore, my first newsletter subscriber nearly ten years ago, sent me dozens of original 45's and LP's.
+Bill Moore, my first newsletter subscriber more than ten years ago, sent me dozens of original 45's and LP's.
 He shares song ideas and old memories that I turn into stories about the times we both grew up in.
 The Don & Juan song, What's Your Name, is just one example.
+Sadly, my friend Bill Moore, died in 2020.
+Thanks for your dedication and help with the oldies we grew up with.

 Because of our music connection